Medicine Overview of Sulisent Tablet

 Animal studies have shown adverse effects on the foetus, however, there are limited human studies.
 The benefits from use in pregnant women may be acceptable despite the risk.
 Please consult your doctor.

-Sulisent 100mg tablet is probably unsafe to use during breastfeeding.
-Please consult your doctor.
+Sulisent 100mg Tablet is probably unsafe to use in patients+more

 Severely interacts with other drugs like

 Dexadran 4mg Injection, Decamycin 4mg Injection, Manoprolol 40mg Tablet, Walacort 0.5mg Tablet

 If you miss a dose of Canagliflozin, take it as soon as possible.
 However, if it is almost time for your next dose, skip the missed dose and go back to your regular schedule.
 Do not double the dose.

 Both are effective in lowering blood glucose levels, however, they work in different ways and have different side effect profile.
 Glimepiride commonly causes hypoglycemia and weight gain while Sulisent causes hypoglycemia when taken with insulins or sulfonylureas and helps in loosing weight.
 Sulisent commonly causes urinary tract and genital infections.

 Q. How is Sulisent different from dapagliflozin?

 Both belong to the same class drugs and work by removing glucose from urine.
 However, Sulisent is more effective in removing a higher amount of glucose through urine in 24 hours than dapagliflozin.
 Also, the use of dapagliflozin is to be avoided in patients with bladder cancer.